Tortoise-Community/Tortoise-Pastebin/README.md

 which will output a URL to share containing the contents of `cat something`'s STDOUT.
 Check the README there for more details and usages.

+## Tortoise Community

+This repository was modified to suit the needs of Tortoise Community.

+Some notes:

+We're using postqres but the database url is not defined in config.json.
+In that case it's loaded from enviroment variable.

+You need to create `.env` file in the project root directory and add key `DATABASE_URL="postgres://user:password@host:port/database_name"`

+When running if you get error about unique contraint key check you can ignore as it is ignored by the code internally but still logged..

+Also if you keep getting auth_failed even tho you're sure your databas url is correct then downgrade postgres adapter with `npm install pg@6`

 ## Tested Browsers

 * Firefox 8